 Yellow-naped amazons are large, social parrots that occur within lowland, seasonally dry tropical forests along both the Pacific and Caribbean coasts of Mesoamerica, ranging from southern Mexico to northern Costa Rica (Wright et al., 2018).
 They exhibit a fission-fusion flock dynamic, communally roosting in the evenings and departing around sunrise to forage (Wright, 1999).
 In 1996, Wright documented the first known evidence of vocal dialect presence in Costa Rican populations of yellow-naped amazons (Wright, 1996).
 In 2005, Wright et al. resampled contact calls in Costa Rica and found that the acoustic variation discovered in 1996 exhibited both geographic and temporal stability.
 During both the 1996 and 2005 surveys, birds exhibiting more than one dialect, known as bilingualism, were observed at some sites along dialect boundaries (Wright, 1996; Wright et al., 2008).
-DNA analysis by Wilkinson and Wright shows that yellow-naped amazon vocal dialects are not genetically influenced (Wright and Wilkinson, 2001), suggesting that this species preferentially learns local call types (Wright et al., 2008).
+DNA analysis showed that yellow-naped amazon vocal dialects are not genetically influenced (Wright and Wilkinson, 2001), suggesting that this species preferentially learns local call types (Wright et al., 2008).
 No data exists on yellow-naped amazon vocal dialects outside of Costa Rica, which limits our ability to understand this phenomenon in its full context.
 Evaluating their range-wide vocal trends is a necessary step in understanding how and why dialects persist both geographically and temporally.

 We hypothesized that vocal dialect patterns observed in the southern portion of the range would also be present in the northern portion.
 To answer this question, we recorded contact calls from yellow-naped amazon populations in Costa Rica, Nicaragua, Honduras, Guatemala, and Mexico from 2016-2019.
 We expected to see a mosaic pattern of geographic variation in the contact calls, where calls within populations are more similar in their acoustic structure than between populations (Wright and Dahlin, 2017).
 We evaluated for this pattern by using spectrographic cross-correlation (SPCC), principal component analysis (PCA), and mantel-based spatial autocorrelations.